-In VMware Cloud Director, FIPS-validated cryptography is disabled by default.
-By enabling FIPS mode, you configure VMware Cloud Director to use FIPS 140-2 validated cryptographic modules and to run in FIPS-compliant mode.
+In VMware Cloud Director, FIPS-validated cryptography is deactivated by default.
+By activating FIPS mode, you configure VMware Cloud Director to use FIPS 140-2 validated cryptographic modules and to run in FIPS-compliant mode.

-In VMware Cloud Director 10.2.2 when you enable FIPS mode, you cannot encrypt SAML assertions.
+In VMware Cloud Director 10.2.2 when you activate FIPS mode, you cannot encrypt SAML assertions.
 When not in FIPS mode, there is no restriction on assertion encryption.

 VMware Cloud Director uses the following FIPS 140-2 validated cryptographic modules: